If you’ve used the various Depth and Complexity jpeg icons out there, you’ve almost certainly run into their big drawback.

 Emoji 101

-Finally, here are some technical reasons why using emoji works so nicely for digital Depth and Complexity icons.
+Finally, here are some technical reasons why using emoji works so nicely as digital Depth and Complexity icons.

 - Emoji are automatically everywhere.
-You don’t have to download and install them!
-Whether you’re on Windows, Mac, a Chromebook, a phone, or some doodad that hasn’t been invented yet, it has emoji built-in!
+You don’t have to download and install them.
+Whether you’re on Windows, Mac, a Chromebook, a phone, or some VR doodad that hasn’t been invented yet, it has emoji built-in!

 - Emoji are native.
-Devices treat them like plain ol’ letters, numbers, or punctuation marks.
+Devices treat them like plain ol’ letters.
 So you can resize them just like text.
 They plop right into textboxes.
 They work in any app that you can type into.
-And, thank goodness, emoji don’t break Word’s layouts!
+And, thank goodness, emoji won’t break Word’s layouts!

 - Emoji are designed to be small, but the jpeg Depth and Complexity icons are designed to be poster-sized.
 If you scale them down to match a 12pt font in Word, they lose their readability.
 Emoji are meant to be text-sized.

 - They’re legal!
-Unlike the jpeg icons, which can be under copyright, there are many versions of emoji that are completely free to use.
+Unlike the jpeg icons, which are under copyright, there are many versions of emoji that are completely free to use.
 Emojipedia has licensing information.

-Does this mean you don’t use the jpeg images at all?
+Does this mean you can’t use professionally designed icons at all?
 Of course not.
-If you like the posters, hang them up!
+If you like the posters, buy some and hang them up!
 Although, I personally like my students to create their own Depth and Complexity posters.
 If you like the magnets, use them!
-The point is to empower students to be able to use depth and complexity in any context.
-As we move more and more towards digital tools, we need a good solution for bringing depth and complexity with us.
+The point is to empower students to be able to use Depth and Complexity in any context.
+As we move more and more towards digital tools, we need a good solution for bringing Depth and Complexity with us.